-India- one of the most visited travel destinations in the world offers best tourist for an enjoyable vacation.
+India is one of the most visited travel destinations in the world and known for the best enjoyable vacation destination.
 India is full of wonders & surprises and famous for its natural and cultural diversity.
 In addition, India is world renowned for its culture and history.
-Thousands of tourists from all around the world visit this exceptionally beautiful and culturally superb country every year and return back with sweet memories of India.
+Thousands of tourists from all around the world visit this exceptionally beautiful and culturally superb country every year and return back with sweet memories.

-Holidays in India is completely safe and secure.
-But tourists should take following basic precautions during their tour to India.
+Holiday in India is completely safe and secure but tourists should take following basic precautions during their tour to India.

 - Make copies of your passport, visa and other important documents and keep them separate from the originals.
 As a precautionary measure carry the originals with you at all times.